Full Descriptions of Sessions

 • Jack Chen, Director, Institute of the Humanities & Global Cultures; Professor of Chinese Literature and East Asian Studies, University of Virginia

-• Kader Konuk, Director, Academy in Exile, Institut für Turkistik, University of Duisburg-Essen; Honorary Professor at the Australian National University’s College of Arts and Social Science; Advisory Board Member, Consortium of Humanities Centers and Institutes
+• Kader Konuk, Director, Academy in Exile, Professor of German Literature, Technical University Dortmund; Honorary Professor at the Australian National University’s College of Arts and Social Science; Advisory Board Member, Consortium of Humanities Centers and Institutes

 • Ato Quayson, Jean G. and Morris M. Doyle Professor of Interdisciplinary Studies and Professor, by courtesy, of Comparative Literature; Chair Professor of English and of African and African American Studies, Stanford University